spodgorny9/Community-Engagement/README.md

 ### Community Change Initiative

 As part of my course work for the Pioneer Leadership Program, I participated in a group Community Change Initiative.
+The purpose of this project was to identify a challenge facing the local community that is important to you and create an initiative that seeks to address this challenge in some way or another.

 # Leadership